MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/network-drivers-topologies.md

 ---
 # Windows container network drivers

 In addition to leveraging the default 'nat' network created by Docker on Windows, users can define custom container networks.
-User-defined networks can be created using using the Docker CLI [`docker network create -d <NETWORK DRIVER TYPE> <NAME>`](https://docs.docker.com/engine/reference/commandline/network_create/) command.
+User-defined networks can be created using the Docker CLI [`docker network create -d <NETWORK DRIVER TYPE> <NAME>`](https://docs.docker.com/engine/reference/commandline/network_create/) command.
 On Windows, the following network driver types are available:

 - **nat** – containers attached to a network created with the 'nat' driver will be connected to an *internal* Hyper-V switch and receive an IP address from the user-specified (``--subnet``) IP prefix.
 Port forwarding / mapping from the container host to container endpoints is supported.